Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

           // Optional, excluded if we couldn't get a valid uid or local device id
           devices: [{
-            os: <string>, // OS string as reported by Services.appinfo.OS,
+            os: <string>, // OS string as reported by Services.appinfo.OS, if known
-            version: <string>, // Firefox version, as reported by Services.appinfo.version
+            version: <string>, // Firefox version, as reported by Services.appinfo.version if known
-            id: <string>, // Hashed FxA device id for device }],
+            id: <string>, // Hashed FxA device id for device
+            type: <string>, // broad device "type", as reported by fxa ("mobile", "tv", etc).
+            syncID: <string>, // Hashed Sync device id for device, if the user is a sync user.
+          }],

           // Internal sync status information.
 Omitted if it would be empty.